Narrative Theory-Driven LLM Methods for Automatic Story Generation and Understanding: A Survey: Applications of Narrative Theories

-We also categorise NLP narrative systems using the narratologies that the area of investigation benefit from and most closely fall under: classical, contextual, cognitive, and transgeneric/transmedial.
-Unlike early symbolic approaches that focused exclusively on formalist theories to create grammar based systems \citep{alhussain2021automatic,wang2023open}, modern LLM narrative research demonstrates a greater variety of theoretical basis. (as shown in table \ref{tab:NT_table}) At the same time, we explore the trends in the relationship between narrative theories and their relevant tasks in NLP research.
+We use \cite{herman2009basic}'s fabula-discourse-narration-situatedness distinction to categorise narrative theories applied by LLM enabled narrative systems (Table \ref{tab:NT_table}).
+Unlike early symbolic approaches that focused exclusively on formalist theories to create grammar based systems \citep{alhussain2021automatic,wang2023open}, modern LLM narrative research demonstrates a greater variety of theoretical basis (\redtext{T}able \ref{tab:NT_table}).
+At the same time, we explore the trends in the relationship between narrative theories and their relevant tasks in NLP research. \redtext{We find that classical narratological theories dominate across both understanding and generation tasks, but generation research draws almost exclusively from formalist and structuralist frameworks, whereas understanding research engages a broader theoretical base including cognitive, contextual, and social science approaches.}

 \newcolumntype{Y}{>{ \arraybackslash}X} \newcolumntype{S}[1]{>{ \arraybackslash}p{#1}}